Maria Caulfield: Before Parliament

+Parliamentary career

+In 2013, Caulfield was selected as the prospective parliamentary candidate for Lewes by the Lewes Conservative Association.
+At the 2015 general election, Caulfield was elected to Parliament as MP for Lewes, winning with 38% of the vote and a majority of 1,083.

 Caulfield backed Brexit during the 2016 EU membership referendum.

+At the snap 2017 general election, Caulfield was re-elected as MP for Lewes with an increased vote share of 49.5% and an increased majority of 5,508.

 In September 2017, she faced criticism after she hosted a Parliamentary event with the Royal College of Nursing to gain support for scrapping the below-inflation cap on nurses pay but did not take part in a parliamentary debate on this.
 Defending her position, Caulfield argued the only way to lift the nurses' pay cap would be during a meaningful budget vote.

-On 8 January 2018, Caulfield was appointed vice chair of the Conservative Party for Women; the appointment was criticised by women's rights groups, including the Women's Equality Party, because she had opposed a Ten Minute Rule bill in March 2017 which sought to allow abortion to term and for voting in 2015 with the government to oppose the removal of the so-called tampon tax, currently levied on female sanitary products as the UK can currently not zero rate VAT on these products while a member of the EU She resigned from this position on 10 July 2018 in protest at the Brexit strategy of the Prime Minister, Theresa May.
+On 8 January 2018, Caulfield was appointed vice-chair of the Conservative Party for Women; the appointment was criticised by women's rights groups, including the Women's Equality Party, because she had opposed a Ten Minute Rule bill in March 2017 which sought to allow abortion to term and for voting in 2015 with the government to oppose the removal of the so-called tampon tax levied on female sanitary products as the UK could not zero-rate VAT on these products while a member of the EU.
+She resigned from this position on 10 July 2018 in protest at the Brexit strategy of the Prime Minister, Theresa May.

-In the House of Commons she sat on the Northern Ireland Affairs Committee, the Women and Equalities Committee and the Committee on Exiting the European Union until becoming a Government whip in 2019.
+In the House of Commons Caulfield sat on the Northern Ireland Affairs Committee, the Women and Equalities Committee and the Committee on Exiting the European Union until becoming a Government whip in 2019.

-Caulfield employs her husband as her office manager.
+Caulfield employed her husband as her office manager.
 The practice of MPs employing family members has been criticised by some sections of the media on the grounds that it promotes nepotism.
-Although MPs who were first elected in 2017 have been banned from employing family members, the restriction is not retrospective - meaning that Caulfield's employment of her husband is lawful.
+Although MPs who were first elected in 2017 have been banned from employing family members, the restriction is not retrospective – meaning that Caulfield's employment of her husband was lawful.